 The Application Process

 Application deadlines are in mid-September for spring semester and mid-February for fall, academic year, and summer programs.
-Long before the application deadline, students can obtain information and consultation about off-campus programs from the Center for International Education (CIE), the Career and Internship Center (CIC) for domestic programs, and from the faculty advisers to the individual programs.
+Long before the application deadline, students can obtain information and consultation about off-campus programs from the Center for International Education (CIE), the Career and Internship Center (CIC) for domestic internship programs, and from the faculty advisers to the individual programs.
 Students need to consider carefully how an off-campus program fits into their studies at Albion.
 All prospective off-campus study students must meet with the director of CIE (for international programs) or the staff of CIC (for domestic programs).
 After selecting the appropriate off-campus program, a student then begins the application process.

 There are two applications, one for Albion College and one for the specific off-campus program.
 The Off-Campus Programs Advisory Committee, composed of administration and faculty representatives from each of the four divisions of the College, approves or denies permission for off-campus study.
 The CIE or CIC then forwards program applications to the appropriate programs.
 A program may accept or deny a student's application.
 However, in almost every case, a student who is approved by Albion will be accepted by the off-campus program.